Published 23 Mar 2023

 View your data at a glance with Fusion Risk Management.
 This GRC software organizes your data on your GRC-related policies and tasks into one place, then creates visual reports on them for easier understanding.

 EdApp by SafetyCulture is a mobile-first learning management system that can also be used as GRC software.
-Use EdApp to orient people in your team or organization on your GRC policies with existing courses, or create your own to suit your needs.
+Use EdApp to create learning and development courses for the people in your team or organization on your GRC policies with existing courses, or create your own to suit your needs.

 Having GRC software is slowly becoming a need because of the benefits it brings.
 Most notably, a GRC software program is used to create, manage, and implement different policies and to ensure compliance with them.
 While this task can be done manually, having it digitized from end-to-end saves on paper, time, and money.